· Sixth largest producer of chemicals worldwide and third-largest producer in Asia. (by output) .

 · Growth Drivers: Innovation, raw material availability, demand growth, and low-cost production.

 · India has one of the lowest rates of per hour labor cost among major chemical producers.

 · India’s proximity to the Middle East, the world’s source of petrochemicals feedstock, enables India to gain an advantage from economies of scale.

 · Strong government support for R&D.

 · Polymers and agro-chemicals industries in India present immense growth opportunities.

-· 100% FDI is permitted through automatic route.
-Additionally, chemicals sector is delicensed except for few hazardous chemicals.
+· 100% FDI is permitted through the automatic route.
+Additionally, the chemicals sector is delicensed except for few hazardous chemicals.

 · 100% Foreign Direct Investment (FDI) is allowed under the automatic route in the chemicals sector, subject to all the applicable regulations and laws.

-· Under the PCPIR Policy, Government of India conceptualized PCPIRs in a cluster approach for promotion of Petroleum, Chemical and Petrochemical sectors in an integrated and environment friendly manner on a large scale.
+· Under the PCPIR Policy, the Government of India conceptualized PCPIRs in a cluster approach for the promotion of Petroleum, Chemical and Petrochemical sectors in an integrated and environmentally friendly manner on a large scale.

 · Each PCPIR is a specifically delineated investment region having an area of about 250 sq. km with around 40% of the area earmarked for processing activities.